 Fiber, as we all know, is paramount for digestion.
 When you are looking to lose weight, a blended fruit and vegetable drink will help you feel much fuller.
 Juices, on the other hand, need to be consumed in moderation when you are losing weight as they can be high in sugars.

-In terms of overall health, the pulp of fruits and vegetables are phytochemicals which are antioxidants that are considered to have anti-cancer properties.
+In terms of overall health, it's been found that also in the pulp of fruits and vegetables are phytochemicals which are antioxidants that are considered to have anti-cancer properties.

 On the downside to blending fruits and vegetables is that while great for adults, they are not necessarily best for kids.
 Blended fruits and veg can be filling and kids need energy in spades.
 Many would indeed consider a blended juice drink to be nutritionally superior.
 However, there is no nutritional content in a drink your kids won’t drink.
 Kids may find the bits and blended pulp to be unpalatable.
 So if your kids can’t handle bits, then it’s best to make them lots of nutrient-packed juices instead.

 If you want to consume wheatgrass juice, the best method is a masticating slow juicer.
 You can blend wheatgrass but you need to add water to the blender.
 You’ll then need to pass the mixture through a cloth to separate the nutrient-packed juice.

 Our blender of choice is...

 If you are looking to adopt juicing or smoothies as a long-term dietary habit, then you are probably interested in the costs associated with both in the immediate and long-term.